sebastianbertoli/minimal-mistakes/_posts/2018-01-11-human-mobility.md

 </style>

 <a id='beginning'></a>
 Note: This post is a static demonstration of the [destinations extraction project](/projects/).
 If you prefer running a Jupyter notebook please click on the button below and run `Notebook for github latest edition.ipynb`.
-Alternatively, you can check out the [GitHub repository](https://github.com/sebastianbertoli/Github-internship_human_mobility). *26/09/2019 I am currently experiencing issues with the Binder demo.
-I will fix it ASAP, in the meantime I suggest you clone the repo if you would like to run the code.*
+Alternatively, you can check out the [GitHub repository](https://github.com/sebastianbertoli/Github-internship_human_mobility).
 {: .notice--info}

+**26/09/2019**: I am currently experiencing issues with the Binder demo.
+I will fix it ASAP, in the meantime I suggest you clone the repo if you would like to run the code.
+{: .notice--warning}

 [![Binder](https://mybinder.org/badge.svg)](https://mybinder.org/v2/gh/sebastianbertoli/Github-internship_human_mobility/master)

 # Introduction